 As of 2019, self-driving car statistics show that more than 1,400 self-driving cars, trucks, and other vehicles were being tested on the roads across US states by more than 80 companies, with a significant chunk of this testing taking place in California.
 Some of these companies, such as Alphabet’s Waymo and GM Cruise, have clocked more than 25,000 km of hands-free rides in testing.
 While, in the past, there have been projections of 10 million self-driving cars on the road by 2020, recent data shows that it will take some more time for this to become a reality.

-There are no publicly owned smart cars in the US currently.
 A late-2019 survey by Adobe Analytics does show that about 40% of adult Americans are interested in buying self-driving cars, pointing to potentially significant sales of these cars whenever they become available.

 While electric vehicles (EVs) have been around since the mid-19th century, they have really become popular in their present form since the early 2000s.
 The resurgence of electric cars from this period is owed to technological developments, increased focus on renewable energy, and government incentives.

-In the US, there are about 1.3 million electric cars, as of 2019.
 In 2019, electric cars accounted for close to 2% of the overall car sales in the country, with California seeing an 8% share.
 Note that these figures include both all-electric and plug-in hybrid varieties of electric cars.

 The most recent data on how many cars are sold in the US each year shows that the top electric car models in the country are Tesla Model 3, Tesla Model S, Chevrolet Volt, Nissan Leaf, Toyota Prius Prime, Ford Fusion Energi, and BMW i3.
 According to electric car statistics, the most popular electric car maker in the US is Tesla, selling nearly 10 times the number of electric cars sold by its nearest competitor.